JitpanooPolawath/Architects-View/README.md

 - Read from image (Python and output as a file for C++ to read)
 - GUI

+# Additional features
+- More Complex lighting - shadow, multiple lights, and more
+- Normal mapping for walls

 # Libraries needed
 - GLFW